caio-videmelo/blockchain-for-starters/README.md

 Links to the styles.css file for styling.
 Includes the CryptoJS library for hashing.
-Links to the blockchain.js file for the blockchain logic.
+Links to the blockchainSimulator.js file for the blockchain logic.

-c. stylesV4.css
+stylesV4.css: Styles for the user interface.

 The stylesV4.css file contains the styles for the web application, ensuring it is visually appealing and user-friendly.

-<h1>How to Use:</h1>

-To use this blockchain application, follow these steps:

-<h1>Clone the Repository:</h1>

-Clone the repository to your local machine using: git clone <repository_url>

-<h1>Open the Application:</h1>

-Open the ind.html file using a local server (such as Live Server in Visual Studio Code) to ensure all scripts and styles load correctly.

-<h1>Generate Blocks:</h1>

-Click the "Generate Block" button to create and add new blocks to the blockchain.
-The blockchain structure will be displayed below the button.

-<h1>Requirements:</h1>

-Web Browser: A modern web browser (e.g., Chrome, Firefox, Edge) is required to run the application.
-Local Server: Use a local server to open the index.html file for proper loading of scripts and styles.

-<h1>Acknowledgments:</h1>

-This project uses the CryptoJS library for hashing.
+## Contribution

-Feel free to contribute to this project by submitting pull requests or opening issues.
+Contributions are welcome!
+Feel free to send pull requests with improvements, bug fixes, or new features.